generation-software/screwdriver-cd-guide/docs/user-guide/FAQ.md

       url: "#how-do-i-skip-a-build"
     - title: How do I create a pipeline?
       url: "#how-do-i-create-a-pipeline"
+    - title: How do I approve OAuth apps for my organization?
+      url: "#how-do-i-approve-oauth-apps-for-my-organization"
     - title: How do I start a pipeline manually?
       url: "#how-do-i-start-a-pipeline-manually"
     - title: How do I update a pipeline repo and branch?